anguzz/powershell/intune/TurnOffWinGetNotif/readme.md

 These values can be adjusted client side under `System > Notifications > Application Updates` if WinGet-AutoUpdate is installed on the device.

 # Deployment
 This script is ideal for deployment via Microsoft Intune or similar management tools to ensure a consistent configuration across multiple devices using Winget.
-Ensure you deploy in a user context silently if deploying via intune as running as system will place in the system's user account.
+This package should be run in the user context as deploying via system does not create the registry values, it's also recommended to use the `detection.ps1` script as your rule format rather then manually configuring the detection rule as the HKCU path has trouble being read via manual detection rules through intune.
+The install command should be set as `powershell.exe -ex bypass -windowstyle hidden -File install.ps1` when deployed in the user context.

 # Complete Notification Disabling